Chart Color Schemes

 Health performance in Gulgong is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Gulgong faces significant health challenges, as indicated by data showing high prevalence of common health conditions across both younger and older age groups.
+Health data indicates significant health challenges in Gulgong, with high prevalence of common conditions across both younger and older age groups.

-Private health cover is relatively low, at approximately 51% (around 1,395 people).
-The most prevalent medical conditions are arthritis, affecting 10.2% of residents, and asthma, impacting 9.4%.
-Notably, 64.3% of Gulgong residents report having no medical ailments, compared to 62.9% in the Rest of NSW.
-As of 2021, 21.6% (591 people) of Gulgong's population is aged 65 and over, slightly lower than the 23.1% in the Rest of NSW.
-Health outcomes among seniors present some challenges, largely mirroring those of the general population.
+Only approximately 51% (~1,430 people) have private health cover, which is relatively low.
+The most prevalent medical conditions are arthritis (affecting 10.2% of residents) and asthma (9.4%).
+A majority, 64.3%, report being free from medical ailments, compared to 62.9% in the Rest of NSW.
+Gulgong has 21.7% of its population aged 65 and over (609 people), lower than the 23.1% in the Rest of NSW.
+Health outcomes among seniors present challenges broadly aligned with the general population's health profile.

 Frequently Asked Questions - Health